pforret/blog.splashing/_topic/country/bhutan.md

 ---
 # Bhutan

-Bhutan, officially the Kingdom of Bhutan, is a landlocked country in South Asia.
-It is situated in the Eastern Himalayas, between China in the north and India in the south.
-A mountainous country, Bhutan is known locally as Druk Yul or Land of the Thunder Dragon.
-Nepal and Bangladesh are located near Bhutan but do not share a land border.
-The country has a population of over 727,145 and territory of 38,394 square kilometres  and ranks  133rd in terms of land area and 160th in population.
+Bhutan, officially the Kingdom of Bhutan, is a landlocked country in South Asia situated in the  Eastern Himalayas between China in the north and India in the south.
+With a population of over 727,145 and a territory of 38,394 square kilometres, Bhutan ranks 133rd  in land area and 160th in population.
+Bhutan is a constitutional monarchy with a king  as the head of state and a prime minister as the  head of government.
+Vajrayana Buddhism is the state religion and the Je Khenpo is the head of the state religion.

 ## Unsplash photos